The definition of stress according to science

 Also, whereas the term “homeostasis” suggests fixed setpoints for physiological and mental variables, these are now recognized to be variable.
 For example, body temperature naturally changes throughout the day.
 The same is true for heart rate and blood pressure.
 They are different when you sleep and rest as compared with when you are awake and walking around.

-Therefore, stress reactions themselves can change the values of setpoints themselves, to find a new equilibrium that is optimal for the adaptation to the stressor.
+Therefore, stress reactions themselves can change the values of setpoints, to find a new equilibrium that is optimal for the adaptation to the stressor.
 For example, your body will change the setpoint for certain parameters when you travel from sea level to places of high altitude (related to oxygen uptake and distribution in the body), or when you go from sunny California to ice-cold Alaska (temperature stress).

-So here we have it!
-We now know what the definition of stress is: a condition of the body in which certain variables (be they physical or emotional) are out of balance and that need adaptation to restore equilibrium.
 The values that define equilibrium may, however, change.
 This means that stress can induce a new equilibrium to deal with the stressors in the best and most efficient way to protect your health and wellbeing.
-Paradoxically, stress reactions may induce change through allostatic mechanisms to induce stability!

-If adaptations involving allostasis do not play out well, and you do not manage to adapt to the stressor, then your health might be in danger.
-For example, chronic elevation of blood pressure to ensure adequate blood flow to the brain might eventually lead to atherosclerosis and stroke or coronary occlusion.
+If adaptations through allostasis do not play out well, and you do not manage to adapt to the stressor, then your health might be in danger.
+For example, chronic elevation of blood pressure to ensure sufficient blood flow to the brain during stress might eventually lead to atherosclerosis and stroke or coronary occlusion.
 Risk of such adverse effects has been termed by McEwen in 1998 “allostatic load.”
 Thus, a high allosteric load refers to stressors that require much effort for the body to restore equilibrium, or to set a new one if that makes adaptation easier or better.
 These are the stressors that put health at risk.
 Stressors with a low allosteric load are easier to deal with and will generally not lead to disease.

 What can we do now that we understand stress?